AscendingPassage.com HOME PAGE.

 pass into a region altogether beyond identification with the worship

-architraves and pillars painted in brilliant colors; one who can
+architraves and pillars painted in brilliant colors.
+To

-me, Edfu must always represent the world-worship of "the Hidden One";
+me, Edfu must always represent "the Hidden One".

-but that other "Hidden One," who is God of the happy hunting-ground, with whom the Buddhist strives to merge his strange serenity
+but that other "Hidden One" with whom the Buddhist strives to merge his strange serenity

 dictates of your heart.